Two major law firms urge judges to permanently block Trump's executive orders

 “While most litigation requires discovery to unearth retaliatory motive, the President openly proclaims that he is targeting WilmerHale for representing his political opponents in election-related litigation, challenging his immigration-enforcement policies, associating with his perceived enemies (including a Special Counsel appointed by the President’s own Justice Department), and defending a client’s race-conscious college admission policies," lawyers for WilmerHale wrote in a court filing ahead of Wednesday's arguments.

+In a statement after the hearing, a WilmerHale spokesperson said the firm had "fiercely defended the foundational constitutional rights to counsel and free speech, building on the successful arguments that prevented the unlawful Executive Order from taking effect.
+We remain confident the court will permanently block the order.”

-Last month, Paul Weiss cut a deal with the Trump administration that resulted in an executive order against the firm being rescinded.
+Last month, Paul Weiss cut a deal with the Trump administration that resulted in an executive order against it being rescinded.

 Since then, more than a half-dozen other firms have reached agreements with the White House that require them, among other things, to dedicate free legal services to causes the Trump administration says it champions.